 In January 2013, Henta moved to Anamchara Ministries & Monastery in South Cle Elum, WA.
 She moved there thinking it would be a temporary measure, as she had been forced to leave the cedar lodge she was renting in Roslyn WA, in somewhat of a hurry, due to an unexpected allergy to cedar.
 However, this was all part of God’s perfect plan to move her to the very place she needed to be in order to begin her Christian walk once more after a 20 year falling away.

-Over 6 years later, she remains at Anamchara Ministries & Monastery, which not only continues to be her home and place of work, but has also become the training ground for her worship and teaching ministry.
+Nearly 7 years later, she remains at Anamchara Ministries & Monastery, which not only continues to be her home and place of work, but has also become the training ground for her worship and teaching ministry.

 During her time at Anamchara Ministries & Monastery, Henta surrendered her life once more to Yeshua (Jesus), was baptised and wrote her album Beautiful Creation, which was completely inspired by HaShem (The LORD).
 To find out more about the lyrics and the story behind the songs, please visit her Beautiful Creation page on this website.

 Prior to this time, Henta had released a variety of albums.
 In 2012 she released, Butterfly Song, which really marked the final transition from her secular life to Christianity.
 When you listen to these songs you can hear how she was so close to the truth, but was still observing it through an opaque window.
 In fact the single she released after Butterfly Song was called Next Event in Life, which talks of a major change about to take place not only in her life, but also in the world, which continues to take place even now.

 In 2010, Henta released her contemporary classical trilogy called, Red into the Blue, which she specifically wrote for her parents.